paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-011-compensation-for-service-connected-disability-or-death.md

 (1) The term “illness” includes a disease or other condition affecting the health of an individual, including mental and physical health.

-(2) The term “Individual Longitudinal Exposure Record” includes—
+(2) The term “Individual Longitudinal Exposure Record” means the data system maintained under [section 996 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section996&num=0&edition=prelim).

-  (A) service records;

-  (B) any database maintained by the Department of Defense and shared with the Department of Veterans Affairs to serve as a central portal for exposure-related data that compiles, collates, presents, and provides available occupational and environmental exposure information to support the needs of the Department of Defense and the Department of Veterans Affairs; or

-  (C) any successor system to a database described in subparagraph (B).

 ### Statutory Notes

+#### Amendments
+2025—Subsec. (b)(2).
+Pub.
+L. 119–60 amended par.
+(2) generally.
+Prior to amendment, par.
+(2) defined the term “Individual Longitudinal Exposure Record”.

 #### Correction of Exposure Records by Members of the Armed Forces and Veterans
 Pub.
 L. 117–168, title VIII, § 803, Aug.
 10, 2022, 136 Stat.
 1802, provided that: “(a) In General.—The Secretary of Veterans Affairs shall coordinate with the Secretary of Defense to provide a means for veterans to update their records as necessary to reflect exposures to occupational or environmental hazards by such member or veteran in the Individual Longitudinal Exposure Record. “(b) Evidence.—“(1) Provision of evidence.—To update a record under subsection (a), a veteran shall provide such evidence as the Secretary of Veterans Affairs considers necessary. “(2) Regulations.—The Secretary of Veterans Affairs shall prescribe by regulation the evidence considered necessary under paragraph (1). “(c) Definitions.—In this section:“(1) Individual longitudinal exposure record.—The term ‘Individual Longitudinal Exposure Record’ has the meaning given such term in [section 1171 of title 38](./chapter-011-compensation-for-service-connected-disability-or-death.md#section-1171), United States Code, as added by section 202. “(2) Toxic exposure.—The term ‘toxic exposure’ has the meaning given such term in [section 101 of title 38](./chapter-001-general.md#section-101), United States Code, as amended by section 102(b).”